 Yet for some reason a strange idea has crept into the consciousness of women.
 The idea that suffering is good, and we must push our bodies to attain health and fitness.
 But is it working for us?
 I’m not sure.

-It’s great to have a brisk hike up the mountain, a vigorous swim in a dam or a good run on the beach.
-Intensive exercise that feeds your vitality it leaves you feeling great.
+It’s great to workout at home or at a fitness center, have a brisk hike up the mountain, a vigorous swim in a dam or a good run on the beach.
+Intensive exercise feeds your vitality that it leaves you feeling great.

 Movement is natural.
 Yet constantly feeling depleted and in pain after exercise is a sign.
 Feelings of despondency or resentment around exercise may be an indication something is not working for you.
 Over-exercise is no longer a myth, there are many studies that have shown the negative effects of overtraining.
 Whether you need rest, a different form of exercise or you are suffering from an underlying injury, it may be time for a change.